This page was reviewed under our medical and editorial policy by

 Some patients find a sense of control over their diagnosis by making healthier choices about diet, exercise and mental self-care.
 You may also take strength from your past experience with cancer, the knowledge you gained from it, and the relationships you formed with your care team.

 Ask your doctor what level of exercise is appropriate for you.
-Activity improves your physical condition—not only your strength and endurance—and it may also lower symptoms of pain, fatigue, nausea and diarrhea.
+Activity improves your physical condition—not only your strength and endurance—and it may also lower symptoms of pain, fatigue, nausea and diarrhea and decrease the risk of recurrence.
 It may better your mental outlook, lessen anxiety and raise your self-esteem.

 The American Cancer Society and other nonprofit organizations provide information and services tailored to patients, families and caregivers.
 Some organizations are dedicated to a specific type of cancer, such as breast cancer, leukemia and lymphoma.
 Organizations may be local or regional, and some offer rides to treatment appointments, financial advice or assistance, free meals, or help with household chores.
 Your care team may be able to guide you toward what’s available in your area.